 Comments Received in Support: Applicant's Comment: Support the proposal without providing any additional comment.
 Noted.

-Annii • concerned about the potential for people to congregate outside on the footpath and verge, particularly prior to opening, and that this may restrict access to the car parks of adjoining properties, and also cause a risk to their personal safety being so close to a busy road, as well as other pedestrians and cyclists.
+Comments Received in Objection: Applicant's Comment: Issue: Safety and Anti-Social Behaviour Concerned about the potential for people to congregate outside on the footpath and verge, particularly prior to opening, and that this may restrict access to the car parks of adjoining properties, and also cause a risk to their personal safety being so close to a busy road, as well as other pedestrians and cyclists.
 Concerned about the potential for increased crime in the area, including theft.
 The use poses a risk for the safety of individuals living in proximity to the premises, as well as nearby parks.
-Concerned that as transient people with no vested interest are being directed into the area, there will be a decline in safety, feel and sense of community as a result.
-The Shopfront will only be open to the public for a four-hour period from 10am-2pm.
-After which the premises will be closed.
-There are no benefits for visitors to or remain in the area before/after the lunch service, therefore the assumption that people will continue to stay in the area is unfounded.
+Concerned that as transient people with no vested interest are being directed into the area, there will be a decline in safety, feel and sense of community as a result. the area is unfounded.
 Bramall Street is a local road - given that visitors will be accessing the site during off-peak periods there will be minimal impact to drivers and visitors safety.
-The proximity of the centre close to the East Perth train station will allow visitors to leave the centre quickly.
-The Shopfront provides services to a wide range of people from the local community experiencing hardship - a significant number of which include the elderly and single mothers, which is not reflective of the types of people characterised with anti-social behaviour.
-The Shopfront provides assistance to a range of people including some who currently reside in or around the area that need counselling - these people are also members of the City of Vincent community. these people are also members of the City of Vincent community.